isomerpages/govtech-corp/media/technews/_posts/2018-07-02-post-Product Design Lessons from Google.md

 for people,” Mr Kumar explained, noting that emotions and psychology are key elements of good UX design.</p>
 <p>He revealed that Google adopts design thinking when creating UX interfaces
 for its applications.
-This is put into practice during the <a href="https://www.gv.com/sprint/" rel="noopener noreferrer nofollow" target="_blank">Google Design Sprint</a>, a brainstorming methodology that typically lasts five days, during which a product team has to think through a problem, assess its possible solutions and emerge with a vetted solution ready to be handed over to design researchers who will then test the product on audiences.</p>
+This is put into practice during the Google Design Sprint, a brainstorming methodology that typically lasts five days, during which a product team has to think through a problem, assess its possible solutions and emerge with a vetted solution ready to be handed over to design researchers who will then test the product on audiences.</p>
 <p>Mr Kumar emphasized that product designers and researchers are not the
 only stakeholders in the UX design process.
 Content editors make significant contributions by scrutinising text to make sure that instructions to users are clear and concise.
 At the same time, engineers are required to deal with the more technical aspects of the product.
 An interdisciplinary team bringing different perspectives to the table is what matters, he said.</p>
-<h3><strong>Success by design</strong></h3>
+<h3>Success by design</h3>
 <p>For the sceptic, design thinking may be nothing more than a novelty concept.
 But Mr Kumar has seen the approach bear fruit.
 As an example, he explained how Google tackled the problem of limited data storage on mobile phones